-All Health Sciences Journal review processess are double-blind and peer-reviewed.
+All HSJ review processess are double-blind and peer-reviewed.
 The entire editorial flow is conducted through the online platform, under the administration of the Editor-in-Chief.
 Each submission will be reviewed for at least two reviewers who are expert in the field.

 Editorial Flow